 5. The left leg should remain strong, chest forward.
 Begin to bring your palms together in front of your torso.

 6. Inhale, keeping the hands together and moving them overhead toward the sky.

 7. Hold for a few breaths.
 Repeat with the opposing legs.

-The last yoga posture for hockey players is the plank pose.
+The last yoga posture for hockey players is Plank pose.
 This well-known yoga posture is one of the most effective at building endurance and power in the abdominal area.
-Your body's core isn’t named as such based solely on its location within the human anatomy.
+Your body’s core isn’t named as such based solely on its location within the human anatomy.

 It is, in general, the core focal point that generates all movement, stability, and power.
 Working to enhance your core strength is an excellent way to see substantial improvements in your hockey game.

 This may be a beginner pose, but that doesn’t mean the benefits can’t be immense.
 This is a strength-type yoga pose, with benefits falling on the core, arms, and lower back.

 1. Many begin this pose from Downward Facing Dog or a pose like Standing Forward Fold.
 Ideally, with Plank pose, your hands will be underneath your shoulders, pushing your palms into the floor (or you can use your forearms to rest your body weight, pictured above).